-The Alternative Master of Education program in Early Childhood/Elementary Education is designed for individuals who have a bachelor's degree and desire a master's degree and a state of Alabama teaching certificate.
+The Alternative Master of Education program in Early Childhood/Elementary Education is designed for individuals who have a bachelor's degree and desire a master's degree and a State of Alabama teaching certificate.
 The student who enrolls in the program must meet the admission requirements which include courses and/or experiences in the humanities, social sciences, mathematics, and science.
-At least three mathematics and four science courses are required.
+At least four mathematics and four science courses are required.
 The program provides the alternative graduate student with the knowledge in teaching and curriculum to teach in any level prior to kindergarten through sixth grade (P-6).
-Extensive field experiences and an internship are required.
+Extensive field experiences and an internship in a public school setting are required.
 Satisfactory completion of the program enables students to apply for Alabama Class A certification in Early Childhood and Elementary Education.